canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 ## Requirements

 - Juju >= 3.1
-- A load balancer type controller has been bootstrapped
+- A load balancer type Juju controller has been bootstrapped, and is externally reachable
-- Two kubernetes clusters are available, one for the Control Plane and one for the User Plane
-- The Juju controller is externally reachable from both Kubernetes clusters
-- Both the Kubernetes clusters have been added to the Juju controller as clouds

-### Specific Requirements for Control Plane Kubernetes cluster

-The Control Plane Kubernetes cluster has specific requirements that must be met before continuing.
+- A Control Plane Kubernetes cluster configured with

-- A load balancer (such as MetalLB) has been configured to expose 1 IP address for the Access and Mobility Management Function (AMF)
+  - A load balancer with at least 1 available IP address for the Access and Mobility Management Function (AMF)

-### Specific Requirements for User Plane Kubernetes cluster

-The User Plane Kubernetes cluster has specific requirements that must be met before continuing.
+- A User Plane Kubernetes cluster configured with

-- Multus has been enabled
-- MACVLAN interfaces for access and core are available to Kubernetes
-- A load balancer (such as MetalLB) has been configured to expose 1 IP address for the User Plane Function (UPF)
+  - A load balancer with at least 1 available IP address for the User Plane Function (UPF)
+  - Multus
+  - 2 MACVLAN interfaces, one each for access and core networks
+- 1 Juju cloud per Kubernetes cluster named `control-plane-cluster` and `user-plane-cluster`

 ## Guide Sample Values